-Lake Tyler West - 2011 Survey Report
+Lake Tyler West - 2015 Survey Report

-Inland Fisheries Division
+Inland Fisheries Division – Tyler South District

-- Continue biennial electrofishing, and stock Florida strain largemouth bass as warranted.
+- Continue biennial electrofishing, and stock Florida strain Largemouth Bass as warranted.

-- Re-evaluate use of rearing ponds to produce advanced-size channel catfish.
+- Re-evaluate use of rearing ponds to produce advanced-size Channel Catfish.

 - Continue annual vegetation monitoring.

 - Promote Lake Tyler angling opportunities through news releases.

 - Continue providing the City of Tyler Water Utility with information about the threat of invasive species.

 Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-6 Inland Fisheries Division Monitoring and Management Program